AmericasCommentaryPolitics

 This battle over fitness standards isn’t just about physical capabilities — it’s a reflection of the Army’s deeper struggle to redefine its identity in a more diverse and inclusive future.
 The outcome of this struggle will determine whether the Army truly stands for equality or remains mired in outdated traditions that reinforce gender inequality.

 Headshot Amy ForzaMajor Amy Forza, US Army Reserve, specializes in Civil Affairs (Airborne) and Military Intelligence.
 With 21 years of military service, she has served both as an enlisted soldier and a commissioned officer.
-She has held various leadership roles, including company command and multiple combat deployments.
+She has held various leadership roles, including company command and multiple deployments in support of combat operations.

 Amy has commanded a unit training Army Drill Sergeants and initial entry training soldiers.
 She served as an Intelligence and Operations Officer in Afghanistan and Qatar and has cultivated a deep understanding of the nuances of military training and fitness assessments.